Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-When you miss a payment, interest will be charged for all transactions during the statement period.
-These costs could quickly add up.
+When you miss a payment, interest is charged for all transactions during the statement period.
+These costs can quickly add up.

 You won’t get any interest free days.

-The interest free period available on your credit card is only available when you pay your balance in full and on time for each statement period.
-So if you make a late payment on your credit card, you won’t get any interest free days.
-This means you’ll have to pay interest for the purchases you’ve made during that statement period.
-You’ll also have to pay your balance in full for at least two consecutive statement periods to be eligible for interest free days again.
+The interest-free period available on your credit card is only available when you pay your balance in full and on time for each statement period.
+So, if you make a late payment on your credit card, you won’t get any interest free days, which means you have to pay interest for the purchases you make during that statement period.
+Typically, you also have to pay your balance in full for at least the next statement period to be eligible again for interest-free days.

 It could affect your rewards.

-Most credit card issuers reserve the right to freeze or cancel your reward program privileges (including earning points for purchases) if you don’t make a payment by the due date on your statement.
-The American Express Membership Rewards program terms and conditions even state that your enrolment may be cancelled and points forfeited if your payment is more than 40 days overdue.
+Most credit card issuers reserve the right to freeze or cancel your reward programme privileges (including earning points for purchases) if you don’t make a payment by the due date on your statement.
+The American Express Membership Rewards programme terms and conditions state that they may cancel your enrolment, and you will forfeit any points due if your payment is over 40 days overdue.

 It may lead to a default notice.

-If you continue to not make payments, it can be classified as being “in default”.
+If you continue not to make payments, it can be classified as being “in default”.
 This results in an official notification from your credit card issuer and a listing on your credit history.
-Defaults can be a major black mark on credit files, and should be avoided at all costs.
-As well as the future implications of a default credit card account, you can expect to be contacted by your issuer to arrange to settle the outstanding debt.
+Defaults can be a major black mark on credit files and should be avoided at all costs.
+As well as the future implications of a default credit card account, you can expect to be contacted by your issuer to settle the outstanding debt.

 You could have to deal with debt collectors.

-Keep in mind that these consequences are usually imposed over a period of time and the longer you don’t make a payment on your credit card, the worse things could get.
+Bear in mind that these consequences are usually imposed over a period of time, and the longer you don’t make a payment on your credit card, the worse things could get.
 It’s also worth noting that every credit card company has a different approach to late payments.
-So make sure you read the Product Disclosure Statement for your credit card or contact your provider to find out specific details of how a late payment will impact your account.
+So make sure you read the Product Disclosure Statement (PDS) for your credit card or contact your provider to determine specific details on how a late payment impacts your account.

 What to do if you can’t afford to pay your credit card bill on time

-If you’re struggling with money and know that you won’t be able to make a payment by the due date on your credit card statement, stay calm.
+If you’re struggling with money and know that you can’t make a payment by the due date on your credit card statement, stay calm.
 These steps will help you deal with the situation and reduce the impact a late payment could have on your finances.

 1. Contact your credit card company.

-Call your credit card company using the phone number on the back of your card on in the information booklet and let them know about your circumstances so that they can work with you to resolve the situation.
+Call your credit card company using the phone number on the back of your card or in the table below and let them know about your circumstances so that they can work with you to resolve the situation.

-You or your card issuer might suggest an alternative payment plan to help you pay off the card balance.
-Both of you will need to agree to this arrangement.
+If you cannot pay even the minimum due on your card, you or your card issuer might suggest an alternative payment plan to help you pay off the card balance.
+Both of you need to agree to this arrangement.

 3. Suggest a hardship extension.

-If you’re experiencing ongoing financial hardship or illness and don’t know when you’ll be able to make the minimum payment on your credit card, you may want to consider a hardship extension for a break of repayments.
+If you’re experiencing ongoing financial hardship or illness and don’t know when you can make a minimum payment on your credit card, you may want to consider a hardship extension for a break of repayments.

 Tips to help you pay your credit card bill on time

 - Pay off your card before the due date.
 If you’re going overseas or know that you might forget about your credit card payment in the future, you could choose to pay off the balance sooner than required.
-The due date on your statement is really the latest you should make a payment, so transferring money to your credit card account before that is fine.
+Your statement’s due date is the latest you should make a payment, so transferring money to your credit card account before that is fine.
 In fact, it could help you avoid interest charges on the balance (which are calculated daily).

 - Pay as you go.
 You can make multiple payments to your credit card account during each statement period.
-Simply find out the account details needed for a bank transfer or other payment method, and move the money from your bank account to your credit card whenever you want to make a payment.
-As long as the amount you transfer adds up to more than the minimum required on the statement, this option will help you avoid late payments.
+Find out the account details needed for a bank transfer or other payment method, and move the money from your bank account to your credit card whenever you want to make a payment.
+As long as the amount you transfer adds up to more than the minimum required on the statement, this option helps you avoid late payments.
 It could also help you save money on interest charges by reducing your balance throughout the statement period.

-If you’re strapped for cash or not keeping track of your credit card bills, you could miss the payment due date and end up dealing with a whole range of subsequent issues.
-But being aware of the potential impact and what you can do about it will help you manage your credit card payments in a way that works for you.Back to top
+If you’re strapped for cash or not keeping track of your credit card bills, you could miss the payment due date and end up paying more fees as a result.
+Now that you know the potential impacts and some tips to help manage your credit card payments, you can get your accounts under control.

 More guides on Finder